General Eugene Phillips

 Brigadier General Eugene Phillips (left) received his general officer's flag from Major General Wendell J. Coates, Army Chief of Information, at Pentagon ceremony, June 1968.

-He grew up on a farm in the Sandy Cross Community six miles west of Royston and was graduated from Royston High School (1935) as valedictorian of his class before attending the University of Georgia (ABJ 1939).
+He grew up on a farm in the Sandy Cross Community six miles west of Royston.
+He graduated from Royston High School (1935) as valedictorian of his class before attending the University of Georgia (ABJ 1939).
 Commissioned a Second Lieutenant of Horse Cavalry from ROTC, he is one of 15 University of Georgia graduates to attain general officer rank in the Armed Forces.
 Before entering the Army he was a newspaper reporter.

 Phillips attended many Army schools, including the Cavalry School, Armor School, Command and General Staff College and the National War College.
 He served in numerous assignments around the world, having been stationed or traveled in 30 countries.
 Retired in 1977 as a brigadier general, he was a partner in a Washington, D.C. public relations counseling firm before returning home to Georgia in 1984.
 He has served frequently as a consultant to U.S. government agencies.